-Romance scams target individuals seeking emotional or romantic connections, exploiting the human desire for companionship and affection.
+Romance scams target individuals seeking emotional or romantic connections, exploiting the vulnerability inherent in the human desire for companionship and affection.
 These schemes often begin on online platforms, including dating applications and social media networks, where scammers can easily create elaborate false identities.
-26 They typically pose as attractive, successful professionals such as doctors, engineers or military personnel, using these fabricated identities to gain trust and admiration while offering plausible reasons for limited communication or an inability to meet in person.
+They typically pose as attractive, successful professionals such as doctors, engineers, or military personnel, using these fabricated identities to gain trust and admiration while offering plausible reasons for limited communication or an inability to meet in person.

-The relationship develops gradually, with scammers investing weeks or months to build emotional intimacy through consistent communication, flatter and fabricated life histories.
-Once sufficient trust is established, the scammer introduces a sudden crisis, such as a medical emergencies, travel difficulty or legal problem, requesting immediate financial assistance.
+The relationship develop gradually, with scammers investing weeks or months to build emotional intimacy through consistent communication, flattery, and fabricated life histories.
+Once sufficient trust is established, the scammer introduces a sudden crisis, such as medical emergencies, travel difficulties, or legal problems, and requests immediate financial assistance.

 These schemes often involve sophisticated supporting evidence, including fake documents, stolen photographs, and elaborate backstories to support their claims.
-Romance scams can be particularly devastating because they exploit emotional vulnerabilities, often targeting individuals who may be lonely, isolated or particularly trusting.
+Romance scams can be particularly devastating because they exploit emotional vulnerabilities, often targeting individuals who are may be lonely, isolated, or particularly trusting.